 Let’s not even f*cking go there.

-The nippy winger had only made a handful of first-team appearances after joining on a free transfer from Man City during the promotion-winning campaign, but already looks a lively and well-liked member of the senior squad.
+The nippy winger had only made a handful of first-team appearances after joining on a free transfer from Man City during the promotion-winning campaign, but he appeared a lively and well-liked member of the squad.

 Three substitute appearances, 49 minutes played, no goals, no assists.
-One tribunal, and seemingly three clubs that don’t really want him.
+One tribunal, and seemingly three clubs that didn’t really want him.

 He ended up joining Nantes in October 2020, but he’s barely played for the French club, mustering just 10 minutes of Ligue 1 football this season.

 Yet to make a first-team appearance for Leeds, we severely doubt it’ll ever happen for the 20-year-old Italian goalkeeper.

 After spending 18 months developing his skills in the Under-23s, he’s since been loaned out to Serie C club Pro Patria

 Having not done any January business in January 2021, seemingly having learned their lessons from mistakes in recent years gone past, Leeds brought in Espanyol starlet Mateo Joseph Fernandez midway through the 2021-22 campaign.

 He’s yet to make an appearance for the Under-23s, and a first-team debut could well be a long while away yet, but the 18-year-old striker certainly looks like an exciting prospect.
 Leeds’ first mid-season addition in two years looks like one to keep an eye on.